Trolling: Australia

 In February 2010, the Australian government became involved after users defaced the Facebook tribute pages of murdered children Trinity Bates and Elliott Fletcher.
 Australian communications minister Stephen Conroy decried the attacks, committed mainly by 4chan users, as evidence of the need for greater Internet regulation, stating, "This argument that the Internet is some mystical creation that no laws should apply to, that is a recipe for anarchy and the wild west."
 Facebook responded by strongly urging administrators to be aware of ways to ban users and remove inappropriate content from Facebook pages.
 In 2012, the Daily Telegraph started a campaign to take action against "Twitter trolls", who abuse and threaten users.
 Several high-profile Australians including Charlotte Dawson, Robbie Farah, Laura Dundovic, and Ray Hadley have been victims of this phenomenon.

 India

-Bollywood culture merged with online communities in the late 1990s.
-Consequently, Internet trolls took advantage of the online space to share political beliefs in the form of trolling.
-For example, the Maharashtra Legislative Assembly banned all cattle slaughter in India. provoking the viral hashtag "#BeefBan" amongst Bollywood celebrities participating in hashtag activism.
-In 2015, Salman Khan participated in Internet activism regarding the death sentence of convict Yakub Memon.
-In response, Internet trolls harass Bollywood celebrities that voice right-winged opinions and label them as traitors.
+According to journalist Swati Chaturvedi and others, the ruling Bharatiya Janata Party (BJP) runs networks of social media trolls tasked with intimidating political opponents.

+Bollywood celebrities can face strong social media backlash for their political comments.
+When actor Shah Rukh Khan criticized the country's intolerance and called for secularism, many promoted a boycott of his upcoming movie, including several right-wing politicians, one of whom compared Khan to a terrorist.
+In 2015, when the Maharashtra state government banned the sale and consumption of cattle meat (reflecting Hindu beliefs), online trolls attacked stars who criticized the law; actor Rishi Kapoor received insults and had his Hindu faith questioned.
+Though the death sentence of convicted terrorist Yakub Memon was criticized by "many", including human rights activists and a former Supreme Court chief justice, Bollywood star Salman Khan received "overwhelming" online anger for expressing the same views; the trolling spilled over into real life, with some protestors burning his effigy.

-Newslaundry covered the phenomenon of "Twitter trolling" in its "Criticles".
-It has also been characterizing Twitter trolls in its weekly podcasts.
+Newslaundry covered the phenomenon of "Twitter trolling" in its "Criticles", also characterizing Twitter trolls in its weekly podcasts.

+The troll community of Kerala has birthed some troll slang in Malayalam due to the use of such new words in trolling events that have become viral; some examples are Kummanadi ("using public transportation without a ticket"), OMKV ("GTFO"), and kiduve or kidu ("cool"; "awesome").